paulinhadev2/paulinhadev2/README.md

 - 👋 Hi, I’m @paulinhadev2
 - 👀 I’m interested in share my codes.
-- 🌱 I’m currently learning Devops and Backend.
+- 🌱 I’m currently learning Backend.
-- 💞️ I’m looking to collaborate on Frontend.
+- 💞️ I’m looking to collaborate on aesthethc repos.
 - 📫 How to reach me JavaScript.

 <!---